conduktor/kafka-security-manager/README.md

 ## Configuration file

 For a list of configuration see [application.conf](src/main/resources/application.conf).
-You can customise them using environment variables or create your own `.conf` file and pass it at runtime doing:
+You can customise them using environment variables or create your own `application.conf` file and pass it at runtime doing:
 ```
-target/universal/stage/bin/kafka-security-manager -Dconfig.TODO=/path/to/config
+target/universal/stage/bin/kafka-security-manager -Dconfig.file=path/to/config-file.conf
 ```

-Overall we use the typesafe config library to configure this project (LINK TODO).
+Overall we use the [lightbend config](https://github.com/lightbend/config) library to configure this project.

 ## Environment variables
 The [default configurations](src/main/resources/application.conf) can be overwritten using the following environment variables: